Contents

 4.2 Description of BCH Cyclic Codes

-4.2.1 Bounds on the error-correction capability of a BCH code: the Vandermonde determinant
+4.2.1 Bounds on the error-correction capability of a BCH code: the Vandermonde

 4.3 Decoding of BCH Codes